FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 //...
 ```

 This login page is available to anonymous users.
-For this tutorial, only a link to login is shown, but, as mentioned above, typically this page would have text and images illustrating the benefits of this application.
+For this tutorial, only a link to log in is shown, but, as mentioned above, this page could have text and images illustrating the benefits of this application.

 Now, let's check out the logout route.